 Categories : Forgotten Places, Orchard Road, Singapore

-Parades in their original form were ones which perhaps were an expression of identity and on which no expense was spared, were discontinued after December 1906, when at a meeting of the Hokkien clan it was decided that the raising of public funds should properly be devoted to the promotion of children’s education instead rather than in the extravagance of a street procession.
+Parades in their original form were ones, which perhaps were an expression of identity and on which no expense was spared, were discontinued after December 1906.
+That was when at a meeting of the Hokkien clan, it was decided that the raising of public funds would better serve the promotion of children’s education instead.

 Some highlights of Chingay 2013: